vmgabriel/fastapi-ddd-abs-libs/README.md

         - [ ] Allow Add/Remove/Update Audiences in roles
         - [ ] Table Organization for Audiences
     - [ ] Validation for Logic Delete
+        - [X] Check of Validation for Board
+        - [ ] Check of Validation for User
+    - [ ] Logic for Integration installation and save security
+    - [ ] Use of Email for Authenticate